victorakinbami/tradewaves/README.md

 - **Destination**: Amazon Redshift (analytics warehouse).

-The pipeline continuously replicates operational data from RDS into Redshift, ensuring that analytics teams always have access to fresh, reporting-ready datasets.
-This setup models how real-world companies sync application databases with cloud data warehouses for reporting, BI, and decision-making.
+The pipeline continuously replicates transactional data from RDS into Redshift ensuring that analytics teams always have access to fresh and reporting-ready datasets.
+This setup models how real-world companies sync application databases with cloud data warehouses for reporting, BI and decision-making.

 # Architecture